Forehead Reduction (Hair Lowering)

 The first step in researching a surgeon is certifying their credentials as verified by the American Board of Surgery.
 Once your prospective surgeon’s certification has been verified, you will then want to make an appointment for a consultation and prepare thoroughly for the consultation.

 Tips for a Forehead Reduction Consultation

-Request to fill out your medical information ahead of time with the surgeon’s office and bring with you all relevant medical information such as history of prior surgeries and medical history of family.
+Request to fill out your medical information ahead of time with the surgeon’s office and bring with you all relevant medical information such as the history of prior surgeries and medical history of the family.

 Your consultation begins the moment you arrive at the surgeon’s office.
 Take a thorough look at the office and ascertain a few key qualities:

-- Ascertain that the office holds itself to a high level of hygiene
+- Ascertain that the office holds itself to a high level of hygiene.

-- Determine the level of professionalism and personal conduct of the doctors and staff
+- Determine the level of professionalism and personal conduct of the doctors and staff.

-- Does the office seem warm and inviting and will this be a comfortable atmosphere for a forehead reduction surgery
+- Does the office seem warm and inviting and will this be a comfortable atmosphere for a forehead reduction surgery?

 During the consultation it is important that you ask your prospective surgeon these questions: